SHANK885/FaceNet/README.md

   The cropped and aligned face will be saved to:
         FaceNet/database/cropped_faces/<name_of_new_member> directory

-  The 512 D face embedding will be appended to:
+  The 512 D face embedding will be added to:
         FaceNet/database/embeddings/face_embeddings.json